C2-class Melbourne tram: History

 Being surplus to the demands of Mulhouse, they were originally intended to be leased only until December 2011.
 However, it was announced in November 2010 that the State Government was in negotiations to acquire the C2-trams, with all five subsequently purchased in 2012/13.

-Prior to entering service in Melbourne they had minor adjustments made at Preston Workshops, including improvements to the air-conditioning and modifications to the Mulhouse livery.
+Prior to entering service in Melbourne, they had minor adjustments made at Preston Workshops, including improvements to the air-conditioning and modifications to the Mulhouse livery.
+They have since been repainted into standard Yarra Trams livery and retain their Bumblebee names on a logo behind the driver's cab.

 Operation

 C2-class trams operate on the following route: